WolfLink/ezllm/README.md

 ```python
 chat = Chat("qwen3:1.7b")
 ```
-You can print a formatted chat log with `print`
+You can print a formatted chat log with `print`.
 ```python3
 chat.print()
 ```